TeamEver/everpsblog/README.md

 - displayBeforeEverComment (no params) : displayed before comments on post page
 - displayAfterEverComment (params: obj everblogpost) : displayed after comments on post page

+In order to use these hooks, [you can use free HTML blocks module Ever Block, available here](https://www.team-ever.com/prestashop-module-bloc-editeur-html-illimite-shortcode/)

 ## Documentation (French only)
 Available at https://www.team-ever.com/prestashop-1-7-un-module-de-blog-gratuit/